Just like your plot has layers, consider the emotional layers of your story.

 What are the protagonist’s conflicting emotions?

 Stories are about conflict, so there’s a good chance your characters are feeling conflicted over something in any given scene.
-Where are their feelings ambivalent?
+How are their feelings ambivalent?
 Where do they emotionally disagree with other characters in the scene?
 What shouldn't they be feeling, but do anyway?

 What are the protagonist’s hidden emotions?

 People feel things they’d rather not feel all the time.
-We try to suppress envy or anger or even love.
-Sometimes we don't even know we're doing it.
+We try to suppress envy or anger or even love, and sometimes we don't even know we're doing it.
 Is there anything your characters are trying to hide?
 Anything they’re trying not to feel?
-This is a good spot for those unconscious goals or feelings to leak in.

 What are the other characters in the scene feeling?

 Your protagonist isn't the only one who gets to show a little emotion.
 If there are other people in the scene, what are they feeling?
 What are they trying to hide or pretending to feel?
-This is a great way to drop subtle hints or add tension to a scene if there’s clearly an issue no one is talking about.

 Character tip: Where might added emotions show a deeper side to a secondary character?